BengRhui/OODJ_Assignment/README.md

 4. All text files are stored in `/src/main/resources/text_file`

+**IMPORTANT**:
+Please follow the conventionals when naming your classes, methods and variables:
+- Classes: Use PascalCase (eg: `myNewClass`)
+- Methods and variables: Use camelCase (eg: `myNewMethod`)

 ---------------------------------------------------------------------
 THINGS TO TAKE NOTE: CONTRIBUTING TO THE PROJECT
 ---------------------------------------------------------------------
 To update your changes, follow the steps here:

-1. Create a branch and update your commits under the branch (Do come out with a good name that represents what you have done)
+1. Create a branch and update your commits under the branch (Do come out with a good name that clearly depicts what you have done)

 2. Go to GitHub website and create a pull request